Scaling and Root

 The third non-surgical option is antibiotics.
 Due to periodontal disease being bacterial in nature, a healthy dose of antibiotics can sometimes yield results.

-Brushing and flossing have never been more important than if you have periodontal disease.
+Proper oral hygiene has never been more important than if you have periodontal disease.
 It can help combat the high levels of bacteria in the mouth.
 Mouthwash rinses should also be used to lower the bacteria levels too.
 Tobacco use must be stopped as well as any abuse of alcohol.
 Regular scheduled exams and cleanings are fundamental as well.
 Please contact us at OHIOSmiles to talk about nonsurgical periodontal treatment options.
 Call us today at (740) 781-0540.